zabbix/zabbix/templates/server/dell/dell_r820_http/README.md

 ## Overview

 For Zabbix version: 5.0 and higher
-This is a template for monitoring DELL PowerEdge R820 servers with iDRAC version 7 and later with Redfish API enabled via Zabbix HTTP agent that works without any external scripts.
+This is a template for monitoring DELL PowerEdge R820 servers with iDRAC 8/9 firmware 4.32 and later with Redfish API enabled via Zabbix HTTP agent that works without any external scripts.

 ## Setup